 How popular is the baby name Calypso in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Calypso and check out all the blog posts that mention the name Calypso.
+Plus, check out all the blog posts that mention the name Calypso.

 According to finalized data from National Records of Scotland (NRS), the most popular baby names in Scotland in 2015 were Emily and Jack.

 Here are Scotland’s top 10 girl names and top 10 boy names of 2015:

 4. Isla, 419

 8. Ella, 341

 9. Lucy, 317